The College Board meets six times a year to oversee the administration of the College, its strategic direction and its finances.

 Ms Susanna King, LLB (Hons), BA Melb, Grad Dip Courtauld, GAICD

 Susanna has recently returned to Australia after fifteen years overseas in London, Singapore and Washington DC.
 During that time she worked as a management consultant with McKinsey & Company (in their energy, finance and healthcare practices) and spent a year seconded to the UK Prime Minister's office.
 Prior to joining McKinsey, Susanna was a solicitor with Allens and a senior advisor to the Victorian Minister for Health.
-Appointed to the Trinity Board in 2014, Susanna Chaired the Risk Management and Audit Committee from August to December 2014 and now serves on the Buildings and Grounds Committee.
+Appointed to the Trinity Board in 2014, Susanna Chaired the Risk Management and Audit Committee from August to December 2014 and now serves as Chair of the Buildings and Grounds Committee.
 Susanna was a resident of Trinity College for four years and was Senior Student in 1991.
 She is a former member of the Trinity College Council and the Board of the North Eastern Healthcare Network.
 In Washington DC, Susanna served on the boards of various non profit and educational institutions.

 Prof. Margaret Sheil, BSc(Hons), PhD UNSW, Provost of the University of Melbourne